-Furman's administrative operations are managed under the leadership of nine senior administrators.
+Furman's administrative operations are managed under the leadership of seven senior administrators.
 Covering everything from athletics and student housing to admission and the university's budget, these administrations help execute Furman's strategic plan and goals.

 Vice President for Student Life

 Connie Carson, vice president for student life, joined

 the university in 2008.
 She previously served as assistant vice

 president of campus services and planning at Wake Forest University.

 During her tenure at Wake Forest, Carson served as the associate director of residence life and housing and executive director of residential services.
 A graduate of North Carolina State University, Carson holds a master of education degree from North Carolina State and a master of business administration from Wake Forest.